 I’M NEW – What should I do?
 Which class should I take?

-- And the third class…well, this is where you are trying it on for the third time and it’s a great feeling!
+- And the third class is a great feeling!
 You’ll be more confident and be able to enjoy the studio vibe more as YOU are more comfortable in the newness of the workout and the environment.
-By now, you can also get a good sense of what our community is like and if you mesh well with it.
+You’ll have a good sense of the Core10 vibe.
 Our community is filled with inspiring people with similar goals of maximizing their workout time to get the best results possible in the least amount of time.

 MY FIRST CLASS

-- Try an Essentials Class (MWF 10 am, TTh 6:30 pm), especially if you’ve never been on a reformer before, or if you have past or current joint or spinal issues that you’ll need modifications for.
+- Essentials Class is great for anyone new or newish, especially if you’ve never been on a reformer before, or if you have past or current joint or spinal issues that you’ll need modifications for.
+We teach the base moves in this class, and how to modify them.

 Book your first class HERE.